BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The rest of the file is a pretty standard Backbone.js Router class:

    There is currently only one route listed (which gets called if there is no hash tag on the url), but feel free to create more for your application.
-The only code worth noting in here is view.js's `render` method being called.
-This will put the "Your Template says: You are now using Backbone, Lodash, Require, Modernizr, and jQuery!" text on the screen.
-To call the view's `render` method, view.js is listed as a dependency and included on the page.  view.js is where to look next.
+The only code worth noting in here is view.js's `render` method being called and anotherView.js's `promptUser` method is being called.
+The render method will put the "Your Template says: You are now using Backbone, Lodash, Require, Modernizr, and jQuery!" text on the screen.
+To call the view's `render` method, view.js is listed as a dependency and included on the page.
+The promptUser method of the `anotherView` class will issue a text prompt immediately to the user.
+You will not find a promptUser method inside of the `anotherView` class, but the method call will still work because the `anotherView` class extends view.js (which does have a promptUser method).

    **Note**: You must keep the `Backbone.history.start()` method call, since this is what triggers Backbone to start reacting to hashchange events